Cubically/cubically-lua/README.md

 local interpreter = Cubically.new([options]) -- Create a new instance of the interpreter interpreter:exec(program) -- Execute a program on the interpreter
 ```
-The interpreter's state is preserved between calls, so you could do this, for example:
+The interpreter's state is preserved between calls, so you can run programs in sections:
 ```lua
 -- Initialize the interpreter
 local interpreter = Cubically.new({experimental = true})